-There is no legislation of general application in Switzerland requiring notification to or clearance of a governmental agency when a foreign owned (or foreign controlled) company makes an acquisition in Switzerland.
+There is no legislation of general application in Switzerland requiring notification to or clearance of a governmental agency when a foreign owned (or foreign controlled) company or a foreign individual makes an acquisition in Switzerland.
 However, depending on the business area, restrictions may apply (for example, residential real estate, national defence, banking, insurance, electricity or other areas of national importance).